-The NIGC regulations require tribes to submit investigative reports with each licensing determination made by the tribes for primary 1 2. management officials and key employees, 25 C.F.R.
+24 The NIGC regulations require tribes to25 submit investigative reports with each licensing determination made by the tribes for primary 1 2 management officials and key employees, 25 C.F.R.
 Section 558.3(b).
 Sac and Fox is a part 3 of the NIGC's pilot program.
 Therefore, based 4 5 upon its MOU with the NIGC, it would ordinarily only submit a synopsis and the results of the 6 7 background investigation for a primary management official and key employee.
-8 The Kansas compacts, however, place the 10 responsibility to conduct background 11 investigations for Class III employees on the 12 state and the Kansas State Oversight Act 13 prohibits tribes from disclosing most of the 14 information contained in an investigative 15 report, including to the NIGC.
+8 The 9 Kansas compacts, however, place the 10 responsibility to conduct background 11 investigations for Class III employees on the 12state and the Kansas State Oversight Act 13 prohibits tribes from disclosing most of the 14 information contained in an investigative 15 report, including to the NIGC.
 This is the 16 viewpoint of the Kansas officials.

-As a result of the above, there is a conflict in laws and the Sac and Fox are caught in the middle of potential enforcement action by possibly the state as well as the NIGC.
-The NIGC general counsel has disagreed with the state's belief that the information cannot be shared.
-In an opinion letter dated June 18, 2008, from the former NIGC acting general counsel, Penny Coleman, to the deputy attorney general, Mike Leitch, she stated "...that under the supremacy clause, where such a conflict exists, state law must give way to federal law."
-This issue has not yet been resolved.
-The Sac and Fox would like to thank the NIGC director of enforcement, John Peterson, for attempting to rectify the situation in an amicable manner, but it appears that Kansas is unwilling to change its opinion.
-There may be no resolution short of litigation, but the fact remains, the Sac and Fox Nation remains in the middle of a conflict of laws that could result in enforcement action against our Nation.
+17 As a result of the above, there is a conflict in laws and the Sac and Fox are caught 18 19 in the middle of potential enforcement action by 20 possibly the state as well as the NIGC.
+The 21 NIGC general counsel has disagreed with the 2.2 state's belief that the information cannot be general, Mike Leitch, she stated "...that under 1 the supremacy clause, where such a conflict 2 exists, state law must give way to federal law."
+3 This issue has not yet been resolved.
+The Sac 4 5 and Fox would like to thank the NIGC director of enforcement, John Peterson, for attempting to 6 7 rectify the situation in an amicable manner, but it appears that Kansas is unwilling to change 8 9 its opinion.
+There may be no resolution short 10 of litigation, but the fact remains, the Sac and Fox Nation remains in the middle of a conflict 11 12of laws that could result in enforcement action 13 against our Nation.